SreemoyeePradhan/Machine-Learning-Model/README.md

 # Machine-Learning-Model
-Building my first machine learning model in Python using the scikit-learn library.
+Built my first machine learning model in Python using the scikit-learn library.